Guscraftin/bot_XperPool/README.md

 3. Rename the `.env.example` file to `.env`.
 4. Replace the `...` placeholders of the three variables in `.env` with your own values.

+5. You can customize certain constants in `src/const.json` and `src/constDev.json` to suit your server's needs.

 ## Bot Launch